yifan-k/bsChart/README.md

 Click [Link here](https://yifan-k.github.io/bsChart/) and choose the chart you want to see!

 # Known Issues
-- Lane seperators are off on some broswers
+- Lane seperators are off in some broswers
 - Can only display notes aligned to lanes
 - Single-pixel blanks due to float point calculation